 Your words will also be a direct reflection on your brand and how people feel about it, so it’s important to get this right early on.

-What else is important in a direct mail campaign?
+What else is important in writing for direct mail campaigns?